John15321/flatcar-app-minecraft/README.md

 ### 3.1 Environment Variables & Java Settings

 Running a Minecraft server on Flatcar requires a few key **environment variables** that tell the server (and Docker) how to behave.
-In this setup, you directly control the memory and Java tuning settings through the variables in `papermc.env`.
+In this setup, you directly control the memory and Java tuning settings through the variables in `papermc.env` that is defined first in `config.yaml` and later after deployment will be in `/etc/systemd/system/papermc.env`.

-#### Common Env Vars
+#### Common Env Vars:

 - **EULA=true**
   Confirms you accept the Minecraft End User License Agreement.
 Without `true`, the server won’t start.

 - **MC_VERSION / PAPER_BUILD**
   Controls which Paper build is used (e.g., `latest` for the newest version, or a specific tag like `1.20.1`).

+- **DOCKER_RAM**
+  Sets how much memory the docker container can use.
+This should be set slightly lower than the total memory of your host system to allow system overhead.

 - **MC_RAM**
   Sets how much memory the Java process can use.
 This should be set slightly lower than the total container memory (`DOCKER_RAM`) to allow system overhead.